odow/StochOptFormat/README.md

   Edges connect two nodes in the policy graph.
 Each edge has a `from` node, a `to` node, and a `probability` of transitioning along the edge.
-Note that the sum of probabilities along outgoing edges of a node does not have to sum to 1.
+Note that the sum of probabilities along outgoing edges of a node does not have to equal 1.
-  This allows, for example, discount factors in cyclic graphs and nodes with no children.
-See [1] for more details.
+  This allows, for example, discount factors in cyclic graphs and nodes with no children, see [1] for more details.

   In our example, there are two edges.
     1. `root` to `first_stage` with probability 1